 - Holding companies that act as lenders for subsidiaries

 - Tax benefits by way of profit transfers and share sales

 Can I use a Holding for asset management purposes?

 Yes, asset management holding structures are possible and are becoming more and more popular.
 Subsidiaries’ revenue can be transferred to the parent company with minimal tax losses.

 How are Holding companies taxed?

 There is no general answer to this question, as there are many factors that play a role in holding company taxation, such as legal company form, business activity and organisational structure.
-Read more on tax benefits for holding companies here.

 Can I create a holding structure ‘after the fact’?

-Yes.
-This can always be done by forming a subsidiary.
+Yes, this can always be done by forming a subsidiary.
 It does get more complicated if you want to make an existing company a subsidiary, however.
 In that case, you’ll have to form a second company or make an already existing company the parent company.
 Afterwards, the articles of association for the subsidiary must be altered to accommodate the new relation to the parent company.